 In April 2014, the FASB issued ASU No. 2014-08, Reporting Discontinued Operations and Disclosures of Disposals of Components of an Entity, which amends ASC 205, Presentation of Financial Statements, and ASC 360, Property, Plant and Equipment.
 This ASU defines a discontinued operation as a component or group of components that is disposed of or meets the criteria as held for sale and represents a strategic shift that has or will have a major effect on an entity's operations and financial results.
 This ASU requires additional disclosures about discontinued operations and new disclosures for components of an entity that are held for sale or disposed of and are individually significant but do not qualify for presentation as a discontinued operation.
 The requirements are effective prospectively starting with our first quarter of fiscal year 2016, and is related to presentation only.
-The adoption will not have a material effect on the Company's consolidated financial statements.
+Early adoption is permitted but only for disposals (or classifications as held for sale) that have not been reported in financial statements previously issued or available for issue.
+The Company made the decision to early-adopt this ASU and its adoption did not have a material effect on the Company's consolidated financial statements.